AbrarAhmed111/OnTask/README.md

 # OnTask

-**A focused work timer that grew into a shared workspace for teams.**
+**A calm place to plan work, focus deeply, and move projects forward together.**

-Plan meaningful work, track actual focused time, collaborate with teammates in real time, and get an AI-written recap of what everyone got done.
+Start instantly as a guest, or sign in for a private Personal Workspace and invite-only Shared Workspaces.
+Plan daily tasks and larger Goals with dependencies, track the focused time you actually spend, flag what's blocking work, share notes and files, see teammates work in real time, and get an AI-written Daily Report of what got done — without losing the simple, local-first dashboard where it all started.

 Built by **[Abrar Ahmed](https://www.abrarahmed.pro)**